 Today we look at what this means for someone who’s struggling to pay back a payday loan.

-The FSA and continuous payment authorities
+Cancelling continuous payment authorities

 How to avoid recurring payments on a payday loan